Header Deduplication Techniques

 Can edge CDNs safely strip duplicate CORS headers without breaking preflight?

-Yes, if configured to preserve the first valid declaration and explicitly remove upstream duplicates before response serialization to the client.
-Ensure the CDN respects Vary and does not cache OPTIONS responses with mismatched origin values.
+Yes, when configured to preserve the first valid declaration and explicitly remove upstream duplicates before response serialization to the client.
+The CDN must also respect Vary and not cache OPTIONS responses with mismatched origin values.
+Test this with a multi-origin scenario: issue preflights from two allowed origins and confirm each receives the correct reflected value from the CDN cache.